Vatican closes Italy's catacombs due to coronavirus

-VATICAN CITY (Reuters) - The Vatican has closed all of Italy’s ancient catacombs normally open to the public because of the country’s coronavirus outbreak.
+VATICAN CITY, Feb 27 (Reuters) - The Vatican has closed all of Italy’s ancient catacombs normally open to the public because of the country’s coronavirus outbreak.

 Vatican official Monsignor Pasquale Iacobone said the decision was taken to protect guides who work in the restricted underground spaces as well as visitors.